 Amy C. Liu, J.D.

 Ms. Liu is the Senior Appellate Attorney at NCVLI.
 In this capacity she works on NCVLI’s national litigation efforts to advance victims’ rights nationally, crafting strategic litigation plans, writing amicus curiae briefs and counseling other attorneys on effective legal advocacy.
 In addition, as part of the NCVLI Legal team, Ms. Liu provides legal technical assistance to attorneys and victim advocates nationwide on crime victims’ rights related topics.
 Ms. Liu also creates and presents at online and in-person trainings on a variety of victims’ rights law topics; and she is the coordinator of the training program for the National Alliance of Victims’ Rights Attorneys & Advocates.
 Before joining NCVLI, Ms. Liu worked in student services at the University of Iowa College of Law and also practiced law as a litigation associate in the Los Angeles offices of Skadden, Arps, Slate, Meagher & Flom LLP and Morgan, Lewis & Bockius LLP.
 Ms. Liu clerked for the Honorable Audrey B. Collins and the Honorable Robert J. Kelleher of the United States District Court, Central District of California.
 She received her B.A. in Economics/Business and J.D. from the University of California, Los Angeles.
 Ms. Liu joined NCVLI in November 2010

 Employee Relations Specialist

 Bruce is a half-Labrador, half-Golden Retriever who was once in training as a future guide dog for Guide Dogs of America.
 Bruce decided that guide work wasn’t really the right fit for him, and he is now the happy office-dog and personal pet of Ms. Khalil.
 Bruce - when not chewing happily on toys, dashing from person-to-person to say hi, or snoozing in a sunbeam in the office - is responsible for distributing wags, sweetness, and happiness throughout NCVLI with his upbeat personality and sociable disposition.
-Bruce will continue to spread joy at NCVLI while learning the important task of participating in an office environment in a calm and professional way until he returns to Guide Dogs of America for formal training at approximately 18 months of age.